Get Your Stress Leave Certificate Online

 Can I take stress leave while working my notice period?

 Yes.
 If you are clinically unfit for work due to stress during your notice period, you are entitled to take sick leave and receive SSP in the normal way.
 Your notice period continues to run while you are off sick.
 You do not need to extend your notice to make up for the time absent, unless your employment contract states otherwise.
-A stress leave certificate from MedicalCert is valid during a notice period in the same way as during any other employment period.
+A stress leave certificate from MedicalCert can be issued during a notice period in the same way as during any other employment period.

 What if I cannot get a GP appointment for stress?